 Mean air temperature: New literature confirms a continuous warming since the beginning of the 20th century in the majority of the eight sub-regions (Atlas.7).
 However, observational datasets in several areas are still short and trend estimation is hindered by year-to-year and interannual variability.
-Atlas projections point to a virtually certain warming across all sub-regions, with the largest increases taking place in the Amazon basin (NSA and SAM; Atlas.7.2.4).
-A consistent increase in temperature-related indices linked to several climate-sensitive sectors (e.g., growing degree days, cooling degree days) is found across CMIP5, CMIP6 and CORDEX-CORE projections, with smaller increases for cooling degree days in mid-latitude regions than in SCA and the Amazon (Coppola et al., 2021b).
+Atlas projections point to a virtually certain warming across all sub-regions, with the largest increases taking place in the Amazon Basin (NSA and SAM) (Atlas.7.2.4).
+A consistent increase in temperature-related indices linked to several climate-sensitive sectors (GDD, CDD) is found across CMIP5, CMIP6 and CORDEX-CORE projections, with lesser increase for CDD in mid-latitude regions than in SCA and the Amazon (Coppola et al., 2021b).
 Daily mean temperature exceedances of a typical 21.5°C threshold for a successful incubation of disease pathogens inside many mosquito vectors (Lambrechts et al., 2011; Blanford et al., 2013; Mordecai et al., 2013, 2017) will be crossed much more frequently, potentially driving increases in the incidence of vector-borne diseases (Laporta et al., 2015; Messina et al., 2019).